 In this example we are creating a Set of String, which will always contain unique elements.
 Later on in our Stream we make use of distinct to get unique elements from our Stream; Set already guarantees unique elements, so our Stream will be able to cleverly skip that stage making use of the flags we’ve explained above.
 That’s brilliant, right?

-We’ve learned that Java Streams are able to make transparent optimisations to our Streams thanks to the way they’re structured internally, let’s look now at how do they get executed!
+We’ve learned that streams are able to make transparent optimisations to our Streams thanks to the way they’re structured internally, let’s look now at how do they get executed!

 We already know that a Stream is lazily executed, so when a terminal operation gets executed what happens is that the Stream selects an execution plan.